mark-watson/Java-AI-Book/manuscript/reasoning.md

 My wrapper class has the follow public methods:

--   PowerLoomUtils()  constructor initializes the Java PowerLoom runtime system.
+-   PowerLoomUtils() - constructor initializes the Java PowerLoom runtime system.
 -   load(String fpath) - load a source \*.plm file.
 -   changeModule(String workingModule) - set the current PowerLoom working module (“PL-USER” is the default module).
 -   assertProposition(String proposition) - asserts a new proposition; for example: "(and (company c3) (company-name c3 \\"Moms Grocery\\"))".
 Note that quotation marks are escaped with a backslash character.
 You can also use single quote characters like:
     "(and (company c3) (company-name c3 ’Moms Grocery’))" because I convert single quotes in my wrapper code.
 -   createRelation(String relation, int arity) - create a new relation with a specified arity (number of “arguments”).
 For example you could create a relation “owns” with arity 2 and then assert “(owns Elaine ’Moms Grocery’)” - I usually do not use this API since I prefer to place relations (with rules) in a source code file ending in the extension \*.plm.
 -   doQuery(String query) - returns a list of results from a query.
 Each result in the list is itself a list.

 You will always want to work in an interactive PowerLoom console for writing and debugging PowerLoom models.
-I built the model in test.plm (in the subdirectory test\_data) interactively and we will use it here in an embedded Java example:
+I copied the model in business.plm from the PowerLoom distribution to the subdirectory test\_data.
+Here we use it here in an embedded Java example in the file **PowerLoomExample_1.java**:

 {lang="java",linenos=off}
 ~~~~~~~~
     PowerLoomUtils plu = new PowerLoomUtils();
-    plu.load("test_data/test.plm");
+    plu.load("test_data/business.plm");
     plu.changeModule("BUSINESS");
     plu.assertProposition(
          "(and (company c1)" +